deadlock-wiki/deadbot/README.md

 *   **Data Extraction:** Downloads the latest game files by cloning the [SteamDB GameTracking-Deadlock repository](https://github.com/SteamDatabase/GameTracking-Deadlock) and using DepotDownloader for non-English localizations.
 *   **Decompilation:** Processes raw game assets (`.vdata_c`, localization files) into structured JSON.
 *   **Data Parsing:** Parses decompiled files to extract detailed stats for heroes, abilities, items, and NPCs.
-*   **Changelog Aggregation:** Fetches official patch notes and in-game "Hero Lab" changes.
+*   **Changelog Aggregation:** Fetches official patch notes via the Steam Web API.
+(Historical forum changelogs are retained locally).
 *   **Wiki Integration:** Formats game data as JSON and changelogs into wikitext and uploads them directly to the Deadlock Wiki.